madhavkosi/designPatterningolang/basic/networkInfo.md

 ### Practical Usage
 - **URL**: Mostly used for web browsing.
 - **URI and URN**: Used in contexts like software development, digital libraries, and systems requiring unique and persistent identification.

+This structured approach makes it easy to compare and understand the differences and uses of each protocol and term.